 - Go out and about; babies are social people.

-- Read and sing to baby—he’ll love hearing your voice.
+- Read and sing to baby—they’ll love hearing your voice.

-- Take a bath together, or bathe him in the baby bath.
+- Take a bath together, or bathe them in the baby bath.
 Many babies love bathtime!

-- Sleep with him.
-Visit our page on Safe Sleep and the Breastfed Baby.
+- Sleep with them.
+Visit our page on Safer Sleep and the Breastfed Baby.

 - Nappy changes are perfect for games and chat.

-- Talk to him about things around the house.
+- Talk to your baby about things around the house.

-- Take him to his mother whenever he needs her.
+- Take your baby to their mother whenever they need her.

-- Use the Magic Baby Hold: with your baby’s back against your front, bring your left arm over his left shoulder (one arm on either side of yours), and hold his right thigh.
+- Use the Magic Baby Hold: with your baby’s back against your front, bring your left arm over their left shoulder (one arm on either side of yours), and hold their right thigh.

 - Try other comfort techniques.